This post may contain affiliate links, please see the privacy policy for details.

 Serving Suggestions

-Grilled dishes: Consider using this eel sauce on BBQ dishes or any grilled meat.
+Grilled dishes: Consider using this eel sauce on BBQ dishes or any grilled meats.
 The sweet and salty flavors of the sauce pair well with the charred and smoky notes of grilled food.

 How to Store Unagi Sauce